 The University offers an online bachelor of applied science (B.A.S.) in technology.
 This program is designed specifically for individuals who hold an associate of applied science (A.A.S.) and are now ready to further their education and careers.

 - The online bachelor degree in technology includes a core of major courses that provide the solid foundation needed for professional management-oriented leadership positions.
-In addition, each student works with an advisor to complete a specialization customized to meet personal and career goals.
+In addition, each student works with an advisor to complete a concentration customized to meet personal and career goals.

-- Areas of specialization offered online include automotive technology management, construction management, mechanical engineering technology, and human resource development.
-In addition, specializations in electronics engineering technology and packaging engineering technology are offered on the Indiana State University campus.
+- Areas of concentration offered online include mechanical engineering technology and human resource development.
+In addition, concentrations in computer engineering technology, electronics engineering technology, and packaging engineering technology are offered on the Indiana State University campus.

 - Students benefit from classes developed and taught by ISU faculty who have a diversity of specialties.